Katie Kitamura

-Katie Kitamura is an American novelist, journalist, and art critic.
-She is currently an Honorary Research Fellow at the London Consortium.
+Katie Kitamura (born 1979) is an American novelist, journalist, and art critic.
+As of April 2025, she was teaching creative writing at New York University.

 Early life and education

-Katie Kitamura was born in Sacramento, California in 1979 to a family of Japanese origin, and raised in Davis, where her father Ryuichi was a professor at UC Davis Department of Civil and Environmental Engineering.
+Katie Kitamura was born in Sacramento, California, United States, in 1979, to a family of Japanese origin, and she was raised in Davis, where her father Ryuichi was a professor at UC Davis Department of Civil and Environmental Engineering.

 Kitamura graduated from Princeton University in New Jersey in 1999.
 She earned a PhD in American literature from the London Consortium.
 Her thesis was titled The Aesthetics of Vulgarity and the Modern American Novel (2005).

 Earlier in her life, Kitamura trained as a ballerina.

 Career

 Kitamura wrote Japanese for Travellers: A Journey, describing her travels across Japan and examining the dichotomies of its society and her own place in it as a Japanese-American.

 Kitamura was introduced to mixed martial arts in Japan by her brother.
 Her first novel, The Longshot, published in 2009, is about the preparation undertaken by a fighter and his trainer ahead of a championship bout against a famous opponent.
 The cover art of the US edition of her book features the title tattooed on knuckles; the knuckles are her brother's.
 Kitamura's second novel, Gone to the Forest, published in 2013, is set in an unnamed colonial country and describes the life and suffering of a landowning family against a backdrop of civil strife and political change.

 Kitamura's 2017 novel A Separation will be adapted for a film starring Katherine Waterston.
 Her novel Intimacies appeared in 2021.

 Kitamura writes for The Guardian, The New York Times, and Wired.
 She has written articles on mixed martial arts, film criticism and analysis, and art.